Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 Overview

 With the computing field evolving rapidly around the world, the need for good quality professionals and specialists is increasing.
-Our Masters in Computing course has been designed to build on your existing computing skills and take them to the next level.
-It has a significant programming component and is different from other IT programmes.
+Our MSc Computing course has been designed to build on your existing computing skills and take them to the next level.
+It has a significant programming component and is different from other IT programmes in preparing you for your future career by equipping you with the advanced skills and knowledge you need.

 Highlights